All About Pink Pampas Grass (Cortaderia selloana ‘Rosea’)

 The pink color of the blades comes from the chlorophyll that they have, which is not common to other types of grasses.
 The blades are also softer than other types of grasses.

-Where does Pink pampas grass grow best?
+Where does pink pampas grass grow best?

 Pink pampas grass grows best in regions with mild winters and warm summers.
 It does not tolerate frost or cold temperatures, so it should be planted in a region that has at least six months of warm weather.